 Students should self study ballistic theory, and be familiar with Minutes of Angle, Miliradians and how to calculate drop, distance, and wind.

-Rifles: Either a bolt action sniper rifle and a carbine/PDW, or a semiautomatic sniper rifle that can also serve in close range, reactive and defensive applications.
+Either a bolt action sniper rifle AND a carbine/PDW, OR a semiautomatic sniper rifle that can serve both purposes of long range offensive fire, and close range reactive and defensive applications.

-300+ rounds of ammunition capable of 2moa or better
+100+ rounds of standard “ball” ammunition and 300+ rounds of ammunition capable of 2moa or better.

 Rifle capable of 2 MOA or better with magnified optic equipped with a mildot or similar reticle suitable for ranging targets and estimating wind and elevation holdovers.